Vets Exposed to Agent Orange are at a Higher Risk of Cancer

 All claims for VA disability benefits begin in the same way, whether Agent Orange-related or not.
 If you have a current injury or illness that is connected to your military service (began during your time of service, was made worse during your service, or appeared after your service but was connected to your active-duty service), you can submit an Application for Disability Compensation with the VA along with supporting documentation, such as medical records and other evidence supporting both your condition and the connection to your military service.

 In preparing your claim, keep in mind the presumptions discussed above.
 If your medical condition is not on the presumptively service-connected list, you will need to provide some scientific or medical evidence (such as a medical journal article or research findings) that connect your condition with Agent Orange.
-Similarly, if your time and location of service are not listed on the presumptive exposure list, you will need to provide additional records showing that you were indeed exposed to Agent Orange during your military service, albeit at a different time or place.
+Similarly, if your time and service location are not listed on the presumptive exposure list, you will need to provide additional records showing that you were indeed exposed to Agent Orange during your military service, albeit at a different time or place.

 Get a consultation now